hnguyentt/MouseCHD/analysis/README.md

 # Analysis

-This folder contain plots for Figures.
+This folder contain plotting code for Figures in the paper.
+Some scripts require Napari to run: `pip install "napari[all]"`.